-He began this opportunity with a limited knowledge of documentary film, but he credits the problem-solving ability he’s gained from his engineering education as what helped him tackle this experience.
+He began this opportunity with a limited knowledge of documentary film, but he credits his engineering education with the problem-solving that helped him tackle this experience.

 His time in New York ended up being a pivotal stepping stone in shaping his career path.

-Though he described himself as an intern, production assistant, and glorified coffee runner, he fell in love with being in New York and working on documentary film.
+Though he describes himself as an intern, production assistant, and glorified coffee runner, he fell in love with being in New York and working on documentary film.

-“If you’re gonna ask me to get coffee, I’m gonna be the fastest coffee grabber in New York,” he said with a laugh.
+“If you’re gonna ask me to get coffee, I’m gonna be the fastest coffee grabber in New York,” he says with a laugh.

 He plans to return to New York City this summer, but in the meantime, he’s working on a new video project that involves filming his journey in mastering skills he’s always wanted to learn — he’s currently learning how to beatbox — and he is also continuing his Jason’s List project.

-Yue said the interactions he has had with people through his side projects has been fulfilling, and that these wouldn’t have been possible without the help of the ISE department and faculty and staff, such as Professor Richard Sowers, and his advisor Heidi Craddock.
+Yue says the interactions he has had with people through his side projects wouldn’t have been possible without the help of the ISE department and faculty and staff, such as professor Richard Sowers and his advisor Heidi Craddock.

-“U of I has been really great to me,” Yue said.
+“U of I has been really great to me,” Yue says.
 “I really enjoyed and loved it here, and I wouldn’t trade it for any other experience.”

 He sees his college experience as a series of learning opportunities, each one leading to the next.
 And he hopes that’s what a future in documentary film has in store.